fujexo/uke-chord-trainer/README.md

 This project was written in Rust for Webassembly, just because I was curious!

-I was previously using the Akkord Trainer from [ukuleleinsider.de](https://ukuleleinsider.de/akkord-trainer/).
+I was previously using the Akkord Trainer from ukuleleinsider.de (is offline since).
 I felt to write something very similar but with added features like an image of the current chord displayed.

 ## Development